Centurix/pydanja/README.md

 This project uses [PDM](https://pdm.fming.dev/latest/) for dependency and virtual environment management.

-It aims to support the lowest support Python version (3.8 as of the writing of this document)
+It aims to use the lowest supported Python version (3.8 as of the writing of this document)

 There are currently three build steps in the actions workflow: